Kognise

 Airplanes!

-Here are some neat pictures I took from the air:
+Here are some neat pictures I took while out flying:

 The parking area of a small airport, with two visible small planes.
 In the background is the runway and air traffic conctrol.
 The photograph is taken from the perspective of standing at the door, and is partially obscured by a brown ceiling held up by columns.San Antonio, Texas as seen from above at night.
 A wing strut can be seen in the foreground.A small Cessna plane sitting in a parking area, taken from the front.
 A beautiful blue sky with spread out fluffy clouds is on top.The analog cockpit of a Cessna 172, with the plane rolling slightly to the left.